kulraghav/CodePractice/CP/README.txt

-This folder contains python implementations of the basic algorithms that are useful for competitive programming.
+This folder contains python implementations of some of the basic algorithms.
+These algorithms might be useful in the context of competitive programming.

 References:
 	- https://cp-algorithms.com/